OpenDSA/OpenDSA/RST/en/Glossary.rst

    problem instance
       A specific selection of values for the parameters to a problem.
       In other words, a specific set of inputs to a problem.
+      A given problem instance has a size under some :term:`cost model`.

    problem lower bound
       In :term:`algorithm analysis`, the tightest :term:`lower bound`